zacharyy/GraphicsGroupProjects/PA6/README.md

 The code for this project should be taken from THIS repository.

-This project builds of the previous Assimp model loading project with the loader now being able to load textures onto a model.
+This project builds off the previous Assimp model loading project with the loader now being able to load textures onto a model.
 This was done using ImageMagick, specifically magick++ which allows us to read in textures.
 This project also fixes problems with the previous project, namely loading for multiple mesh models.
 In order to achieve this, a new mesh class was added to assist in multiple mesh loading for this project.
 Because of this most of the set up for the models (such as model loading, texture loading, drawing) are now moved to the function of this class.
 The model loader can currently load multiple textures onto a single model, but the textures must be hard coded in object.cpp to achieve this.
 Rotation of the model on the x-axis was also added so its dimensions could better represented.
 Command line arguments are used to read in the name of files that contain models.
 These files are located in the objects directory of PA6.
 To run the appliction enter ./PA6 <filename>.
 For example, to load buddha.obj enter: ./PA6 ../objects/buddha.obj

 # Dependencies, Building, and Running